-- In a medium pot, melt the butter over medium heat.
-Once melted, add the flour and whisk constantly for about 3-4 minutes until thickened.
+- In a medium pot or pan, melt the butter over medium heat.
+Once melted, add the flour and whisk constantly for about 3 minutes until thickened.
 It should be a bit pale in color and begin to smell nutty.

-- Add 1 cup of the grated Gruyere cheese and stir until melted and creamy.
-If too thick, add more milk as needed and simmer for a few minutes.
-Mix in the garlic powder, and season with salt and pepper to taste.
+- Stir in 1 cup of the grated Gruyere cheese and stir until melted and creamy.
+Turn off the heat.
+Season with salt and pepper to taste.

 - Bake in the preheated 400 degrees F oven for 18-20 minutes, or until bubbly and slightly golden brown.
 Garnish with chopped parsley.
-Serve immediately.
 Enjoy!

 - Don’t overcook the cauliflower, as it will finish cooking in the oven.
 I usually steam it for 5 to 6 minutes, or until slightly tender but still crisp in the center.
 Make sure the florets are about the same size so they cook evenly.